-For Under 13 and up, boundaries are measured from the stumps at each end and the centre line of the pitch between wickets.
+• For Under 13 and up, boundaries are measured from the centre point of pitch.

 Figure: For Under 13 and up the boundary is measured as per the diagram above

 - Where markers are used to define the boundary (and therefore there is no physical marker for a section of boundary between consecutive markers), the boundary edge shall be the imaginary straight line on the ground from the innermost edges of one marker to the next.
 This is illustrated in the diagram below. - If an object (e.g. tree, goal post) is close to the boundary or within the boundary then the boundary must be placed in a safe position closer to the cricket pitch (coaches must agree to this).